eclipseisoffline/customtimecycle/README.md

 ## Usage

-Mod builds can be found [here](https://github.com/eclipseisoffline/customtimecycle/packages/2106877) and on [Modrinth](https://modrinth.com/mod/customtimecycle).
+Mod builds can be found on the releases page, as well as on [Modrinth](https://modrinth.com/mod/customtimecycle).

 The Fabric API is required.
 When installed server-side, the mod is not required on clients.